regymm/MyBlog/_posts/2020-01-18-comic-execute.markdown

 So yet another silly comic!

 Have you done this before?
-Do you (still?) fill guilt for it?
+Do you (still?) feel guilt for it?

 ![](/MyBlog/images/mypaint-execute.png)